How to manufacture textiles with Nanotechnology?

 Methods for Surface Modification

-Surface modification process for textiles with or without use of nanotechnology can be divided into two main categories:
+Surface modification process for textiles with or without the use of nanotechnology can be divided into two main categories:

 - physical process – for example, use of lasers, plasmas, temperature, ball-milling, polishing and grinding to modify the material